Adobe just bought the dashboard. The work is upstream.

 Anil Chakravarthy, who runs Adobe's Digital Experience business, put it more directly: "We're unlocking GEO for marketers as a new growth channel alongside their SEO."
 Bill Wagner, Semrush's CEO, named the customer concern: "With the advent of LLMs and AI-driven search, brands need to understand where and how their customers are engaging in these new channels."

-This is the moment generative engine optimisation crosses from a niche topic discussed at SEO conferences into an enterprise budget line.
+This is the moment generative engine optimization crosses from a niche topic discussed at SEO conferences into an enterprise budget line.
 The largest customer experience vendor on earth has just spent nearly two billion dollars to say so.

 What the dashboard tells you, and what it cannot